m-i-n-a-r/randomix/README.md

 | **Chinese (Taiwan)**  | complete | Still34                  |
 | **Asturian**          | complete | Softastur                |

+Special thanks to Nickoriginal for the overall improvement of each translation

 ## Features
 - Every tab in the bottom navigation bar contains a type of random choice.
 The available types are:
   - **Roulette** -> chooses between a specified number of options or a custom number range, entered from the user.
 Includes a list of recent options easy to select, pin, delete or restore.